scorpjio/zf3-rest-api/README.md

 ];
 ```
 ### Request authentication using JWT
-You can check for presence of auth token in API request.
+You can check for a presence of auth token in API request.
 You need to define a flag `isAuthorizationRequired` to `true` or `false`.
 For example,
 ```php
 'router' => [
         'routes' => [